Oil Refinery Upgrades Control System Involving More than 3,000 Instruments

 The end result was an extremely successful control system upgrade, which, according to the client, was one of the best the refinery had ever executed.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our control system upgrades or oil refinery capabilities and manufacturing process control solutions, contact Scott Byrne, PE, Senior Manager, Power, Instrumentation, and Controls Department.
+To learn more about our control system upgrades or oil refinery capabilities and manufacturing process control solutions, contact Scott Byrne, PE, Associate Director, Process & Electrical Design Department.

 © Matrix Technologies, Inc.